MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 5. If the **Use setup script** or **Manual proxy setup** options are enabled then you will need to [configure proxy settings manually by using Netsh](#configure-proxy-server-manually-using-netsh) method for WinHTTP to discover the appropriate proxy settings and connect.

-### Configure proxy server manually using Netsh
+### Configure the proxy server manually using Netsh

-Use Netsh to configure the proxy settings if **Use setup script** or **Manual proxy setup** settings are configured in the Windows Proxy setting of the endpoint to enable connectivity.
+If **Use setup script** or **Manual proxy setup** settings are configured in the Windows Proxy setting, then endpoints will not be discovered by WinHTTP.
+Use Netsh to configure the proxy settings to enable connectivity.

 You can configure the endpoint by using any of these methods: